cajx-it/Wog-WinMacChanger/README.md

 - ❌ Do not use to bypass access controls on networks you do not own
 - ❌ Do not use for any illegal activity

-Unauthorized MAC spoofing may violate the Computer Fraud and Abuse Act (CFAA), the Computer Misuse Act, or equivalent laws in your jurisdiction.
+Unauthorized MAC spoofing or bypassing paid network access controls (such as PisoWifi portals you do not own) may violate the Computer Fraud and Abuse Act (CFAA), the Philippine Cybercrime Prevention Act of 2012 (RA 10175), or equivalent laws in your jurisdiction.

 ---